Scattering amplitudes of stable curves: Introduction

 \begin{Review}[Contents of~\ref{kwJHEfg}] In Theorem~\ref{asfgbsfgasfh} we make another step towards proving Theorem~\ref{2^gTheorem} - we show that the scattering amplitude map $\bLa$ has degree~$2^g$ for every hyperelliptic curve $C$.
 We~use beautiful results of Jacobi \cite{Jacobi} (amplified by Moser and Mumford~\cite{Mumford}) that give an explicit model for the Jacobian of a hyperelliptic curve (with a removed theta-divisor) as the orbit space of conjugacy classes of $2\times 2$ polynomial matrices.
 Moreover, translation-invariant vector fields on the Jacobian can be described in the form of the Lax differential equation and this can be used to compute branches of the scattering amplitude form. \end{Review}

-\begin{Review}[Contents of~\ref{sfgasgsRH}] In genus $2$, where every curve is hyperelliptic, we combine methods of \ref{sdvqefv} with a classical observation of Halphen \cite{Halphen}: a sufficiently general divisor $P=p_1+\ldots+p_n$ of marked points on a smooth MHV curve embeds~it

-as a degree $n=g+3$ space curve.
+\begin{Review}[Contents of~\ref{sfgasgsRH}] In genus $2$, where every curve is hyperelliptic, we combine methods of \ref{sdvqefv} with a classical observation of Halphen \cite{Halphen}: a sufficiently general divisor $P=p_1+\ldots+p_n$ of marked points on a smooth MHV curve embeds~it $\phi_{P}:\,C\hookrightarrow \bP^3$ as a degree $n=g+3$ space curve.
 This~gives a way to study the scattering amplitude using geometry of $\bP^3$.
-By the results of \ref{sdvqefv}, the scattering amplitude map into the~quintic del Pezzo surface factors through the moduli space of parabolic vector bundles of rank~$2$, which in this case is the quartic del Pezzo surface~$\dP$.
-In~Theorem~\ref{vasdgsgG} we resolve this map by a finite morphism of degree $4$

-from the blow-up of $\Pic^3C$ in $16$ special points to the quartic del Pezzo surface.
+By the results of \ref{sdvqefv}, the scattering amplitude map $\bLa:\,\Pic^3C\dashrightarrow \oM_{0,5}\simeq \dPf$ into the~quintic del Pezzo surface factors through the moduli space of parabolic vector bundles of rank~$2$, which in this case is the quartic del Pezzo surface~$\dP$.
+In~Theorem~\ref{vasdgsgG} we resolve this map by a finite morphism $\bbLa:\,\Bl_{16}\Pic^3C\to\dP$ of degree $4$ from the blow-up of $\Pic^3C$ in $16$ special points to the quartic del Pezzo surface.
 We~show in Theorem~\ref{sDGSG} that whenever all marked points are Weierstrass points, $\bbLa$~becomes a well-known map: it factors as a composition of two double covers,

 where the K3 surface is the minimal resolution of the Kummer surface.
 For general marked points away from the Weierstrass points, the intermediate K3 surface disappears from the picture but the degree~$4$ scattering amplitude morphism $\bbLa$ as well as the {\em double sixteen} configuration on the abelian surface survive. \end{Review}